antonycourtney/tad/README.md

 # Building Tad from Source

-## Pre-requisites:  Npm and yarn
+## Pre-requisites:  Node and Npm

-To build Tad, you should have [node](https://nodejs.org/en/), `npm`(https://www.npmjs.com/get-npm) (included when you install Node.js) and [yarn](https://yarnpkg.com/) installed.
+To build Tad, you should have [node](https://nodejs.org/en/) and `npm`(https://www.npmjs.com/get-npm) (included when you install Node.js) installed.
 The versions of these tools used for development are:

     $ node --version
     v7.1.0
     $ npm --version
     3.10.9
-    $ yarn --version
-    0.17.10

 ## Clone the repository